 Talking about the best probiotics for weight loss in women might sound like an obvious scam.
-However, we know that probiotic bacteria in the gut are essential for a healthy metabolism which is associated with weight.
-Let’s answer two simple questions:
+However, we know that probiotic bacteria are essential for a healthy metabolism which is associated with weight.

-- Might there even be specific bacteria strains that promote weight loss in women but not in men?
+- Are some bacteria better for weight loss in women than in men?

-A study published in the British Journal of Nutrition showed some surprising results—there might exist probiotic bacteria that support weight loss only in women.
+A study published in the British Journal of Nutrition showed some surprising results—probiotic bacteria that support weight loss only in women.

-Previous studies have already demonstrated that the intestinal flora of obese individuals differs from that of thin people.
-This difference is likely due to a person’s diet and lifestyle.
-An unhealthy diet high in sugar, processed foods, low-quality fat and low in fibre will promote the growth of bacteria species promoting weight gain at the expense of other beneficial bacteria supporting weight loss.
-Therefore researchers tried to determine if the consumption of certain probiotic bacteria could help reset the balance of the gut in favour of bacteria that promote a healthy weight.
+Previous studies have demonstrated that the intestinal flora of obese individuals differs from that of thin people.
+This difference is likely due to a poor diet and lifestyle.
+Sugar, processed foods, low-quality fat and low fiber promotes bacteria species responsible for weight and suppresses species supporting weight loss.

-Researchers tested this on 125 obese men and women that during 12 weeks were put on a weight-loss diet.
+This was tested on 125 obese men and women during 12 weeks.
+First, they were put on a weight-loss diet.
 After this followed 12 weeks trying to maintain body weight.
-During this time, half of the subjects took 2 pills daily containing the probiotics Lactobacillus rhamnosus.
-The other half of the group received a placebo—a pill without active contents.
+During this time, half of the subjects took two pills daily containing the probiotics Lactobacillus rhamnosus.
+The other group received a placebo—a pill without active contents.

-On the average, there was a weight loss of 4.4 kg (almost 10 pounds) in women in the group taking probiotics and 2.6 kg (just under 6 pounds) in the placebo group not taking a probiotic supplement.
+On the average, there was a weight loss of 4.4 kg (almost 10 pounds) in women in the group taking probiotics and 2.6 kg (just under 6 pounds) in the placebo group not taking probiotics.
 However, there was no difference in weight loss among males in the two groups.

 “We don’t know why the probiotics didn’t have any effect on men.
 It may be a question of dosage, or the study period may have been too short,” says Professor Tremblay, who is also the Canada Research Chair in Environment and Energy Balance.

-After an additional 12-weeks period trying to maintain their weight, the women in the placebo group had remained stable but the probiotic group had continued to lose weight; in total, these women lost 5.2 kg (11.5 pounds) per person.
-This is twice as much as the control group.
+After an additional 12-weeks period trying to maintain their weight, the women in the placebo group had remained stable but the probiotic group had continued to lose weight.
+In total, these women lost 5.2 kg (11.5 pounds) per person and twice as much as the control group.

 It is likely that probiotic bacteria affect the permeability of the intestinal wall.
-By keeping certain pro-inflammatory substances from entering the bloodstream, beneficial bacteria help to prevent the chain reaction that leads to glucose intolerance, type 2 diabetes, and weight gain.
+By keeping pro-inflammatory substances from entering the bloodstream, beneficial bacteria prevent the chain reaction that leads to glucose intolerance, type 2 diabetes, and weight gain.

 Weight loss bacteria designed for women?

-The Lactobacillus rhamnosus strain used in this study are found in some yoghurts and in many probiotic supplements.
-But researchers believe other probiotics bacteria found in dairy products in North America could have a similar effect on weight.
-However, the benefits of these bacteria increase with an adequate fibre intake.
+Lactobacillus rhamnosus used in this study is found in yoghurt and many probiotic supplements.
+The researchers believe other probiotics bacteria in dairy products could have a similar effect on weight.

-- L. rhamnosus affects certain brain regions and lowers the stress hormone corticosterone.
-Thus this bacteria has the ability to reduce anxiety and depression.
+- L. rhamnosus affects lowers the stress hormone corticosterone, thus reducing anxiety and depression.

-- L. rhamnosus promotes the destruction of harmful bacteria and absorption of minerals by aiding in the digestion of lactose.
-It causes the body to manufacture natural antibiotic substances to fight disease, increasing your resistance to viral infections.
+- L. rhamnosus promotes destruction of harmful bacteria.
+It causes the body to manufacture natural antibiotic substances to fight disease.

 One of the best sources of L rhamnosus is homemade fermented food using a starter culture containing L. rhamnosus.
-Dr Mercola Kinetic Culture contains L. rhamnosus and other highly beneficial bacteria.
-This is a great starter culture for preparing fermented vegetables.
+Dr Mercola Kinetic Culture is one example.

-Research on probiotic bacteria indicates that beneficial bacteria in your gut communicate with your brain through the vagus nerve.
-This is why some gut bacteria can control your appetite.
-One example is the feedback loop between the foods you crave and the microorganisms in your gut.
+Research has established that beneficial gut bacteria communicate with the brain through the vagus nerve.
+This is one reason why gut bacteria control appetite.
+There’s a feedback-loop between foods a person crave and gut microorganisms.
 These microorganisms depend on certain nutrients to survive and therefore create a craving for such foods.

-For example, microbes that feed on sugar can signal your brain to consume more sweets.
-People who suffer from Candida overgrowth often have severe sugar cravings because Candida feeds on sugar for their survival.
+For example, microbes feeding on sugar can signal the brain to consume more sweets.
+People who suffer from candida overgrowth often have severe sugar cravings as candida needs sugar to survive.

-This illustrates how each person can ultimately control the composition of the intestinal microflora.
+This illustrates how each person ultimately controls composition of the intestinal microflora.
 How is that?
-Because the food we decide to eat will affect the composition of bacteria in the digestive tract.
-Therefore, the diet directly impacts the community of microorganisms colonizing your gut—for better or for worse.
+The food we decide to consume affects the composition of gut bacteria—for better or for worse.

 10 tips for weight loss

 - Consume fermented foods.
-Yoghurt, kefir, and fermented vegetables on a daily basis can have a tremendous effect on your gut and help balance your gut and control appetite.
-Homemade cultured foods are packed with probiotic bacteria and you can even control which beneficial bacteria are included.
+Yogurt, kefir, and fermented vegetables on a daily basis can have a good effect on the gut and help control appetite.

-- A. muciniphila also promote weight loss.
-This bacterium is very powerful and can help both men and women.
+- A. muciniphila promotes weight loss.
+This bacterium can help both men and women.
 Read more here.

-- A good probiotic supplement.
+- A probiotic supplement.
 This is a simple, fast way to get going in the right direction.
-However, choose a probiotic supplement carefully.
+Choosing a probiotic supplement.

 - Lower sugar intake.
-A high sugar intake can cause bacteria responsible for weight gain and obesity to dominate your digestive tract.
-People with such imbalances have very difficult losing weight as they have a two-front battle—a strong appetite and gut bacteria promoting weight gain.
+High sugar intake can cause bacteria responsible for weight gain and obesity to dominate the digestive tract.
+Such people have very difficult losing weight as they have a two-front battle—a strong appetite and gut bacteria promoting weight gain.

 - Control stress.
-Stress can disrupt the delicate balance in your digestive tract.
+Stress can disrupt the delicate gut balance.

 http://dx.doi.org/10.1017/S0007114513003875 Marina Sanchez, Christian Darimont, Vicky Drapeau, Shahram Emady-Azar, Melissa Lepage, Enea Rezzonico, Catherine Ngom-Bru, Bernard Berger, Lionel Philippe, Corinne Ammon-Zuffrey, Patricia Leone, Genevieve Chevrier, Emmanuelle St-Amand, André Marette, Jean Doré and Angelo Tremblay.
 Effect of Lactobacillus rhamnosus CGMCC1.3724 supplementation on weight loss and maintenance in obese men and women.
 British Journal of Nutrition, available on CJO2013. doi:10.1017/S0007114513003875.